Gromov-Hausdorff limits of K\"ahler manifolds with bisectional curvature lower bound I: A maximum principle for heat flow

 \section{A maximum principle for heat flow}

 In this section we extend Ni-Tam's maximum principle \cite{[NT1]} to the negatively curved case.
 The proposition below is a modification of corollary $1.1$ in \cite{[NT1]}. \begin{prop} Let $(M^n, p)$ be a complete noncompact K\"ahler manifold with $BK\geq -1$.
 Let $r(x) = d(x, p)$.
 Let $u$ be a nonnegative function on $M$ satisfying $u(x) \leq \exp(a+br(x))$ for some constants $a, b>0$.
 Let $H$ is the heat kernel on $M$.
 Then given any $1>\delta>0, T>0$, there exist $C_1>0, C_2>0$ depending only on $n, \delta, a, b, T$ such that for any $x\in M$ with $r=r(x)> C_2$, for $0\leq t\leq T$.
-The latter inequality holds for all $r$. \end{prop} \begin{remark} The theorem also holds for compact manifolds.
-Note that for some parameters, $C_2$ might be so large that the conclusion is empty. \end{remark} \begin{proof} Let $v = vol(B(p, 1))$.
+The latter inequality holds for all $r$. \end{prop} \begin{remark} The theorem also holds for compact manifolds. \end{remark} \begin{proof} Let $v = vol(B(p, 1))$.
 Recall the heat kernel estimate \cite{[LY]}, there exists $C(n)>0$ with

 By volume comparison, for $r(x)\geq C_2(n, T, \delta)$.
 As $u$ is of exponential growth, by (\ref{21}), we find that

 Now

 \end{proof}